okram999/aws-golden-ami-pipeline-sample/README.md

 ## Nice to Have
  - Support for encrypted AMI
     * images encrypted with AWS managed keys cannot be shared
+     - to support this, a predefined cmk shared child accounts
+     -
     * YAML version of the templates [ use the cfn-flip tool and test ]